 ALLOCATING FACTORS: (The following conditions must be met for a position to be allocated to this class.)

-- The position must manage either an educational, informational and counseling services program provided as part of a comprehensive public health coordinating program for AIDS, through subordinate supervisors, or a citywide disease surveillance and control program reporting and maintaining, accurate data regarding AIDS and AIDS-related syndromes and studies designed to measure behavioral HIV incidence and prevalence, through subordinate supervisors.
+· The position must manage either an educational, informational and counseling services program provided as part of a comprehensive public health coordinating program for HIV through subordinate supervisors, or a citywide disease surveillance and control program reporting and maintaining, accurate data regarding HIV and HIV related syndromes and studies designed to measure behavioral HIV incidence and prevalence, through subordinate supervisors.

 TYPICAL EXAMPLES OF WORK (ILLUSTRATIVE ONLY)

 Directs, through subordinate supervisors, an HIV program in the area of specialization; plans, assigns, monitors and evaluates subordinates engaged in program activities; insures program activities conform to departmental policies, goals and objectives; analyzes program performance and consults on problem areas encountered by subordinates; plans and implements new program procedures to improve program effectiveness.